joshewings/task-manager/README.md

 ## Running the application
 Just run the Spring Boot app.

 This is a command line application.
 Use the "help" command to get a list of available commands.
+Run "script ./src/test/resources/commands.txt" to try some example commands

 ## Configuration
 The maximum allowed number of running processes can be configured in application.properties.